Stratio/cassandra-lucene-index/doc/documentation.rst

 Indexing is based on a `composite spatial strategy <https://eng.climate.com/2014/04/16/polygons-in-lucene/>`__ that stores points in a doc values field and also indexes them into a geohash recursive prefix tree with a certain precision level.
 The low-accuracy prefix tree is used to quickly find results, maybe producing some false positives, and the doc values field is used to discard these false positives.
+The mapped columns shouldn't be collections.

 **Parameters:**